nomidi/silverstripe-webp-image/README.md

 - [x] WebpImageGenerationTask
 - [x] WebpImagePurgeTask
 - [ ] delete WebP variants on delete
-- [ ] fix issue if webP variants are generated in `.protected` and aren't directly published.
-Running `dev/tasks/WebpImageGenerationTask` as cron task kinda circumvents this, but 'll leave artefacts in `.protected` folders - `dev/tasks/WebpImagePurgeTask` cleans those up.
+- [ ] fix if webP variants are generated in `.protected` and not directly published.
+Running `dev/tasks/WebpImageGenerationTask` as cron task kinda circumvents this, but 'll leave artefacts in `.protected` - `dev/tasks/WebpImagePurgeTask` cleans those up.